clvarley/php-skeleton/README.md

-## Library Skeleton
+## Project Skeleton

-A basic skeleton that can be used for starting a new PHP project or library.
+A basic skeleton that can be used for quickly starting new PHP projects.

 Includes the following: